aws-solutions-library-samples/osml-model-runner-test/README.md

 Credentials from the users account are volume mounted into the container's root directory.

-## Running LoadTest
+### Running LoadTest

-You can run the load test against your dev account and be able to determine the cost and the performance.
+You can run the load test against your dev account and be able to determine the cost and the performance. **Please advise** it can potentially rack up your AWS bills!

 **Examples:**
 ```